 At the first indication that snow is on the way, the MBTA has in place a plan that works around the clock to keep the system moving:

-- Trains are put into service as needed to prevent rails and overhead electrical wires from icing up.
+· Trains operate 24 hours a day to prevent rails and overhead electrical wires from icing up.
 Special heaters are activated to keep rails and switches ice-free.

-- Snow routes are activated when necessary.
-The MBTA has identified 31 Snow Routes (listed below) that travel on hills or along narrow streets and, depending upon the severity of snow, segments of the route may have to be diverted.
+· Snow routes are activated when necessary.
+The MBTA has identified approximately 30 Snow Routes (listed below) located on hills, or narrow streets that depending upon the severity of snow are diverted.
 To get the most up – to-date information on snow routes, customers can log onto the T’s website at www.mbta.com, T- Alerts, or listen to the local news.

 Being Prepared Helps Everyone

 In addition to preparing months in advance for the winter season, the MBTA seeks the cooperation of its customers and recommends the following travel tips during inclement weather:

 · Have CharlieCard ready prior to approaching service